 Type in the details of the item here; so a description of the product or service, for example, "Business Consultancy".

 Then enter the price per unit.
-So if you're invoicing for 4 hours' work and your hourly rate is £30, put 30.00 in the unit price box.
-If you want to create a credit note, just enter the unit price as a minus figure.
-The overall total of the invoice needs to be negative for FreeAgent to create a credit note.
+So if you're invoicing for 5 hours' work and your hourly rate is £30, put 30.00 in the unit price box.

 Choose which category in your accounts you want this item to appear in.

 And make sure you choose the correct rate of VAT for this item, from the drop-down menu.
-If your customer is in the EU, there is a setting under Contacts to enable you to decide whether or not you want to charge them VAT.
+If your customer is based outside the UK, there is a setting under 'Contacts' to enable you to decide whether or not you want to charge them VAT.